How to Preserve Maitake Mushrooms

 - Adaptogenic Support – Maitake is one of the few mushrooms that can increase the body’s ability to adapt to and recover from stress.
 This ensures the health of both your body and mind.

 - Healthy Cholesterol Levels – The mushroom has significant fiber content.
 This possibly explains its use for supporting metabolic health over the past 2000 years.
-By improving digestion, the mushroom can help in maintaining healthy cholesterol levels.
+By improving digestion, the mushroom may help in maintaining healthy cholesterol levels.

 - Weight Management – Maitake mushrooms act as prebiotics, enabling the growth of ‘good’ bacterial in the gut.
-Since they also contain fiber and positively impact digestion, they can help you manage your weight.
+Since they also contain fiber and positively impact digestion, they may help you manage your weight.

 - Immune Health – The mushroom contains beta-glucans.
 These add immune-supporting properties to the maitake’s growing list of benefits.
 They also protect the body from pathogens while supporting cellular immunity.